KARTHIKRAJ11/EthVote/README.md

-Technologies used - HTML, CSS, JAVASCRIPT,
-MERN STACK, BOOTSTRAP, SOLIDITY, GANACHE
+Technologies used - MERN stack, BOOTSTRAP, SOLIDITY, GANACHE

 The project aims to make a website using blockchain technology to build an e-voting system.
 Blockchain technology is immutable,